rliang/cpbar/README.md

 	pbar [-m] [-g HEIGHT] [-l LEFT] [-r RIGHT] [-c CENTER] [-t FONT] [-f FOREGROUND] [-b BACKGROUND]

-Starting from `0`, the first `LEFT` identifiers are allocated for the left part of the panel, then the next `RIGHT` for the right part, and the remaining `CENTER` for the center.
+Each position of the panel, left, right and center, get `LEFT`, `RIGHT` and `CENTER` identifiers, starting from zero.  of the panel, then the next `RIGHT` for the right part, and the remaining `CENTER` for the center.
 Each part is drawn left-to-right.
-Input must start with the identifier and a non-digit character. e.g.:
+Input must start with the position and the identifier and a non-digit character, before the textual information. e.g.:

 	$ pbar --center 1 --left 2 --right 3
-	0 my info
+	l0 my info
-	3 info on right
+	r1 info on right
-	4 more on right
+	r2 more on right
-	5 center info
+	c1 center info
-	4 updated info
+	r2 updated info

 Result: